 Advantages with this room - it's on the same floor as our bedroom and would be the simplest conversion, meaning walls, ceiling, floors, electric, and lights are already done - the most like a normal person's nursery project.
 Disadvantages - we can't fit a crib AND a guest bed in that room, so the guest bed needs a new location.
 Plus, there's no heat in that room, so we'd need to get some kind of space heater or other solution.

-2. Fix up the attic space above the kitchen.
 Advantages with this room - it would be on the same floor as our bedroom (circled in yellow).
 Disadvantages - everything else.
 The room is poorly insulated, if insulated at all.
 All the walls would have to be demo-ed, electricity wiring and insulation added, new drywall put up, a new floor put in, the window would need to be repaired and have a storm window added, plus we would have to deal with the sloping ceiling.
 We thought about adding some cute cubbies or something to the kneewalls, but the time the built-ins would be put in, the room becomes very long and very narrow.
 Plus, as with option 1, there's no heat in this room.
 Not to mention the weird entry into this room.
-You have to go through the bathroom, into the "closet room" and through another doorway (follow the blue arrows).
+3. Fix up the attic space above the main house.
+There are really 2 options within this option:

 3a.
 Create the attic space we actually want.
 Advantages - it would really improve the useable space of the house and up the resale value.
 We would knock out the walls between the 2 rooms: